-The two factors that define your water treatment options are: 1) your water source and 2) your personal preferences.
+The two factors that define your water treatment options, they are: 1) your water source and 2) your personal preferences.
 Your water source will determine the types of water quality issues that can arise, and is largely out of your control.
 However, the decision to have high quality, safe water from every tap is entirely up to you.

 Point of Entry (POE) Water Treatment Systems